-Robinhood trading app experiences trading outage
+Robinhood trading app back online after major outage

 The company now has over 10 million user accounts.
 Customers at the brokerage, which has been credited for helping usher in commission-free trading throughout the retail brokerage industry, have a median age of 31, the company said recently.

-Reporting by John McCrank and Anna Irrera, Editing by Franklin Paul and Aurora Ellis
+Reporting by John McCrank and Anna Irrera, Editing by Aurora Ellis and Nick Zieminski